-Pipelines exposed by fires or floods may be sources of leaks. as may a lamaged connection to a gas appliance.
+Pipelines exposed by fires or floods may be sources of leaks, as may a damaged connection to a gas appliance.
 Leaking natural gas may kill grass or plants, throw dirt up into the air or make bubbles in water.

-- Contact National Grid through your dispatcher as soon as practicable. - · Park emergency vehicles away and upwind from the area.
+- Contact National Grid through your dispatcher as soon as practicable.
+National Grid has employees who are specifically trained to handle natural gas incidents. - Park emergency vehicles away and upwind from the area.
 Do not park over manholes or storm drains.
 Reroute or restrict traffic as necessary. - Evacuate the area and nearby structures to a distance of 330 feet in all directions, if possible.
-For larger leaks, consider downwind evacuation for at least one half mile. - If you have been trained to do so, you may shut off gas at an aboveground service meter valve or an appliance supply line.
-NEVER close an underground valve or relief vent, as these are for National Grid use only.
+For larger leaks, consider downwind evacuation for at least one half mile.

+If you have been trained to do so, you may shut off gas at an aboveground service meter valve or an appliance supply line.
+NEVER close
-aas valve is closed vhen the valve lug perpendicular, or wise, to the as pipe.
-Only shut f gas at a service eter or appliance.

-- If you shut off a gas service meter, leave it off.
-Only National Grid personnel can turn the gas back on. - Inform National Grid of the precise address and location of ANY gas meter valve you have closed.
-This information is critical for system safety and service restoration.
+• If you shut off a gas service meter, leave it off.

+Inform National Grid of the precise address and location of ANY gas meter valve you have